5 Key Nutrients for a Healthy Pregnancy

 Choline is an essential nutrient that supports liver, brain, nerve, and muscle health.
 In the context of nutrients, essential means that the human body cannot synthesize the substance in sufficient quantities itself.
 This means choline must be consumed in your diet or through supplementation.

 Choline is particularly critical during pregnancy.
-In addition to maintaining a mother’s health, it plays a crucial role in the development of the placenta as well as the fetal brain and neural tube.
+In addition to maintaining a mother’s health, it plays a crucial role in supporting the development of the placenta as well as the fetal brain and neural tube.

 Regarding food sources, one of the best and most convenient is egg yolks.
-But since the average egg contains only 140mg of choline, a pregnant woman would need to eat four eggs daily to meet her needs.
-Beef and chicken liver also contain high levels of choline (approximately 200-250mg/3 oz.), but liver is not a daily staple in most diets.
-Salmon, shrimp, and scallops contain small amounts of choline, as do cruciferous vegetables and grass-fed dairy, but it takes large quantities of these foods to add up to 450mg/day.
+But since the average egg contains only 140 mg of choline, a pregnant woman would need to eat four eggs daily to meet her needs.
+Beef and chicken liver also contain high levels of choline (approximately 200-250 mg/3 oz.), but liver is not a daily staple in most diets.
+Salmon, shrimp, and scallops contain small amounts of choline, as do cruciferous vegetables and grass-fed dairy, but it takes large quantities of these foods to add up to 450 mg/day.

-Since choline can be difficult to obtain in necessary amounts through diet, especially for those who follow a vegan diet, a choline supplement can be a helpful option.
+Since choline can be challenging to obtain in necessary amounts through diet, especially for those who follow a vegan diet, a choline supplement can be a helpful option.
 There are different types of choline available in supplemental form and understanding how they vary is important.

-• Choline bitartrate and choline citrate are basic synthetic isolates.
+- Choline bitartrate and choline citrate are basic synthetic isolates.
 The benefit is that they are inexpensive, but they often contain artificial additives, preservatives, or chemicals.

-• Phosphatidylcholine is a more natural source of choline found in soy lecithin, sunflower lecithin, and egg lecithin.
+- Phosphatidylcholine is a more natural source of choline found in soy lecithin, sunflower lecithin, and egg lecithin.
 However, the percentage of actual choline in these products is quite low, so the amount of phosphatidylcholine you need to take to achieve the RDI might not be practical or affordable.

 3. DHA

 The best food sources of DHA are fatty fish like salmon and sardines.
-A 3-ounce serving of salmon has about 1,000mg of DHA!
+A 3-ounce serving of salmon has about 1,000 mg of DHA!
 There are also plant foods that contain omega-3 fatty acids, like walnuts and flax seeds.
 However, it comes in the form of ALA.
-While DHA can be synthesized from ALA, the process is inefficient, with less than 10% of ALA getting converted into DHA in the body.
-These omega-rich healthy foods are still great choices during pregnancy for their nutrient content, but when it comes to DHA, they aren’t a reliable source.
+While DHA can be synthesized from ALA, the process is inefficient, with less than 10% of ALA being converted into DHA in the body.
+These omega-rich plant foods are still great choices during pregnancy for their nutrient content, but when it comes to DHA, they aren’t a reliable source.
 For those who follow a vegan or vegetarian diet or are otherwise opposed to fish, there are algae-based DHA supplements that serve as a good alternative.

 4. Calcium